quistian/azuredns/README.md

   CLI interface to both BAM and Azure DNS

 Options:
   -s, --silent                Minimize the output from commands.
-Silence is
-                              golden
-  -v, -d, --verbose, --debug  Show what is going on for debugging purposes --help                      Show this message and exit.
+Silence is golden -v, -d, --verbose, --debug  Show what is going on for debugging purposes --help                      Show this message and exit.

 Commands:
-  add       Add an Azure A record delete    Delete an Azure A record modify    Modify an Azure A record hrids
+  add       Add an Azure Zone or Resource Record delete    Delete an Azure A record modify    Modify an Azure A record hrids